-Office Hours: Monday 2:00 p.m. - 4:00 p.m. and by appointment

-Course Description: This course is designed to introduce the students to several important topics in systems engineering, provide additional experience to the students in writing and giving presentations, and obtain feedback on the curriculum for the B.S. in Systems Engineering.
+Office Hours: Monday 3:00 p.m. - 4:30 p.m. and by appointment systems engineering, provide additional experience to the students in writing and giving presentations, and obtain feedback on the curriculum for the B.S. in Systems Engineering.
 Several lectures will be devoted to ethics in systems engineering.
 Writing and making presentations for systems engineering will also be covered early in the semester.
 Lecture series presenters will present material that is not part of the required course load to expand the horizons of the students.
 Each student will write a short paper on each of these presentations.
 In addition, students will work in teams to critique and redesign the curriculum in Systems Engineering.
 Each group will deliver a written product and provide at least one briefing to the class.
 The best critique and redesign will be presented to the faculty.